sofievestermark/moving-things-with-js-and-sound-exercise/README.md

 Now try moving the dodger past the left edge.
 No can do!

-Copy the final cod
-e into `index.js` and run the tests.
+Copy the final code into `index.js` and run the tests.
 You should now have the first one passing.

 ## Exercise